 The University of Roehampton is committed to maintaining the highest standards of ethical integrity in its research, practice, and teaching.
-The Ethics Committee, as a committee of Senate, is charged with ensuring that the University meets its obligations and observes best practice in this area.
+The Research Integrity and Ethics Committee, as a committee of Senate, is charged with ensuring that the University meets its obligations and observes best practice in this area.

 The following should be considered for all research:

-- Any research involving human or animal participants requires ethics approval.
+- Any research projects using animals, human beings as participants, or personal data relating to human beings requires ethics approval.

 - Compliance with the University’s Ethics Guidelines and the guidelines of appropriate external Ethical Committees is essential.

 - Any special standards of work performance and ethical conduct imposed by law, Research Councils, other funders of research, professional or statutory bodies or by the University in relation to particular categories of research must be adhered to.

 - Experimentation on animals is strictly controlled by the Home Office and can only be conducted by licensees in accordance with the Animals (Scientific Procedures) Act of 1986.